defenseunicorns/uds-bundle-software-factory-nutanix/README.md

   </details>

   > NOTE: If using the example domain (`*.bigbang.dev`), a valid corresponding certificate and key can be found [in the Platform1 Big Bang repo](https://repo1.dso.mil/big-bang/bigbang/-/blob/master/chart/ingress-certs.yaml?ref_type=heads).
-* Object Storage with provisioned buckets (expand for details)
+* Object Storage with provisioned buckets (expand for details).
+These are the default bucket names.
+Gitlab allows you to add a suffix in your `uds-config.yaml`, so reflect that if you configure a suffix.
+Also, Velero and Mattermost allow you to configure your bucket name in your `uds-config.yaml`.
+Reflect that if you configure those differently then the below defaults.
   <details>
     <summary> Velero </summary>